raymoniot/raymoniot.github.io/content/en/docs/web/toolkits/remote.md

 <img src="../../../../photo/docs/toolkits/remote-enter.png">

-The remote interaction interface displays the current online collector by default, and can also perform advanced search based on serial number, status, power station, tag, and firmware version number
+The remote interaction interface displays the current online collector by default, and can also perform advanced search based on serial number, status, plant, tag, and firmware version number

 ## 1. Firmware Upgrade (OTA)